tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 The event handler module consumes all SDL2 events in the queue and handles them.
 These are mostly input events.

-Load using `frts/EventHandler` in the `updateModules` (recommended) or `renderModules` section of the load file.
+Load using `frts/Sdl2EventHandler` in the `updateModules` (recommended) or `renderModules` section of the load file.

-Will identify itself by the name and type `frts::EventHandler`.
+Will identify itself by the name and type `frts::Sdl2EventHandler`.

 ### Input Handler